porrr012/musicoset-hiphop-analysis/README.md

 ## 🚀 How to Run the Analysis

 1.  **Clone the Repository**
     Open your terminal (or Git Bash) and run:
     ```bash
     git clone https://github.com/porrr012/musicoset-hiphop-analysis.git
     ```

-2. Double-click the musicoset-hiphop-analysis.Rproj file to open RStudio.
+2. Double-click the musicoset-hiphop-analysis.Rproj to open RStudio.

 3.  **Install Required R Packages**
     ```r